-AI has rapidly evolved into a core part of organizations' technology stacks.
+Artificial intelligence (AI) has rapidly evolved into a core part of organizations' technology stacks.
 AI-powered productivity tools promise to enhance efficiency by automating repetitive coding tasks.
-However, many organizations are struggling to quantify the impact of their AI initiatives and are reevaluating metrics to ensure they align with desired business outcomes.
+However, many organizations are struggling to quantify the business impact of their AI initiatives and are reevaluating metrics to ensure they align with desired outcomes, such as revenue growth or customer satisfaction.
+This is crucial for making informed decisions about AI usage.

 Historically, measuring developer productivity has been challenging, with or without AI-powered tools.
 Research conducted by GitLab found that less than half of CxOs are happy with their organizations’ current approach to measuring developer productivity, and 36% feel their current productivity measurements are flawed.